Yitzhak Shamir’s Legacy: Integrity, Modesty and Courage

 Man of Integrity and Principle

-It is interesting how Yitzhak Shamir was just the opposite of most of today’s politicians.
-He wasn’t tall – he barely topped five feet – nor was he handsome or photogenic; he was not a grand orator nor could he be relied upon to come up with clever or memorable sound bites.
+Yitzhak Shamir was the opposite of most of today’s politicians.
+He wasn’t tall – he barely topped five feet – nor was he handsome or photogenic.
+He was not a grand orator nor could he be relied upon to come up with clever or memorable sound bites.
 But as Netanyahu said at the funeral, “when he did speak, you felt that the words that came out of his mouth had come straight from his heart.”

 How ironic that Ehud Olmert said of Shamir, “He wasn’t a politician or a hack.
 He didn’t deal with petty politics.
 He was a statesman.
 There were times he was mistaken but he was straight as a ruler.”

-The second school of thought takes the very opposite position and claims that if Israel’s politicians had followed Shamir’s consistent position and didn’t yield to outside pressure, the subsequent wave of suicide bombings would never have occurred.
-They further argue that all of the “land for peace” negotiations have translated into our nation unilaterally giving up significant portions of land as exemplified by the disengagement from Gush Katif, without Israel getting a moment of peace in return.
+The second school of thought takes the polar opposite position and claims that if Israel’s politicians had followed Shamir’s consistent position and did not yield to outside pressure, the subsequent wave of suicide bombings would have never occurred.
+They further argue that all of the “land for peace” negotiations have translated into our nation unilaterally giving up significant portions of land, as exemplified by the disengagement from Gush Katif, without Israel getting a moment of peace in return.
 As one would expect, there was a mixed reaction to Yitzhak Shamir’s death, with the left-leaning Haaretz newspaper's headline calling him “A Modest Man, An Uninspiring Leader - And A Genuine Zealot,” and the more centrist Yediot Ahronot’s headline summing him up as “Cast from Steel.”

 Impact of the Holocaust

 After beginning his studies at Warsaw University, Shamir moved to pre-state Palestine in 1935 and enrolled in the Hebrew University.
 His parents and two sisters did not leave Europe and subsequently perished in the Holocaust.
-Netanyahu recalled that at previous Yom Hashoah (Holocaust Remembrance Day) programs, Yitzhak Shamir would discuss his family and their terrible demise.
-Shamir would describe his mother and sister who were killed by the Nazis; one sister, her husband and children murdered by a Pole who had previously worked for the Shamir family; and his father, who had initially escaped a death transport and then returned to his hometown only to be stoned to death by neighborhood farmers who had been his childhood friends.
+Over the years, Shamir would speak on Yom Hashoah (Holocaust Remembrance Day) and discuss his family's demise.
+Shamir would describe his mother and sister who were killed by the Nazis; another sister, her husband and children murdered by a Pole who had previously worked for the Shamir family; and his father, who had initially escaped a death transport and then returned to his hometown only to be stoned to death by neighborhood farmers who had been his childhood friends.

 Timeline of Shamir’s Political Career

-Shamir’s emergence as a mover and shaker moved quickly once he was elected to the Knesset in 1973: in 1977 he became Knesset Speaker, in 1980 he joined Begin’s cabinet as Foreign Minister and in October 1983, Shamir succeeded Menachem Begin as Prime Minister.
+Shamir was elected to the Knesset in 1973 and quickly rose in the ranks: in 1977 he became Knesset Speaker, in 1980 he joined Begin’s cabinet as Foreign Minister and in October 1983, Shamir succeeded Menachem Begin as Prime Minister.
 Following the 1984 election, he first became Vice Premier and Foreign Minister in the National Unity Government when Labor leader Shimon Peres was prime minister, and then two years later they switched positions and Shamir returned to the premiership.
-Working together, they provided much-needed government stability and oversaw an IDF withdrawal from Lebanon and nursed the economy back to recovery from one of its worst recessions.
+Working together, they provided much-needed government stability, oversaw an IDF withdrawal from Lebanon and nursed the economy back to recovery from one of its worst recessions.

 Following the 1988 elections, Shamir again created a National Unity Government with Labor, but with himself in the position of prime minister.
 After the government fell in 1990, Shamir succeeded in forming a narrow coalition government.
 In 1991, Shamir ordered the airlift rescue of over 15,000 Ethiopian Jews, code-named "Operation Solomon."
 In September 1991, he represented Israel at the Madrid Peace Conference which brought about direct negotiations with Syria, Jordan, Lebanon and – to his sorrow – the Palestinians.